pycage/shellfish/doc/tutorial/layout-size.md

 Since the `width` and `height` properties are size constraints rather than absolute size values, they cannot be used for determining an element's true size in general.

-Every element has the read-only `bbox` property containing the element's bounding box for accessing the actual size and position on screen.
+Every element has read-only `bbox` properties containing the element's bounding box for accessing the actual size and position on screen.

-The `bbox` holds an object with
+The `bbox` properties are:
-* `x`: The actual X position in document coordinates.
+* `bboxX`: The actual X position in document coordinates.
-* `y`: The actual Y position in document coordinates.
+* `bboxY`: The actual Y position in document coordinates.
-* `width`: The actual width.
+* `bboxWidth`: The actual width.
-* `height`: The actual height.
+* `bboxHeight`: The actual height.

 ```
 Box {